SITE PARTNER:

 City Botanic Gardens

-Brisbane Botanic Gardens, CBD
+Trees at the Brisbane Botanic Gardens, CBD

-Brisbane Botanic Gardens, CBD
+Trees on either side of a walk inside Brisbane Botanic Gardens, CBD

-While the crops are long gone, remnants of this early park within the Gardens include: the iron gates atop stone walls made from the demolition of the dreaded Petrie Terrace Gaol in the mid 1860’s, an ornate drinking fountain (the first public one in Brisbane) designed in 1867 by colonial architect Charles Tiffin and later dedicated to Walter Hill, the old Curator’s Cottage (1905) which is now a kiosk, the old bear pit shelter (1905) from the days up until 1958 of the park’s zoo and the old band pavilion (1878).
+While the crops are long gone, remnants of this early park within the Gardens include: the iron gates atop stone walls made from the demolition of the Petrie Terrace Gaol in the mid 1860s, an ornate drinking fountain (the first public one in Brisbane) designed in 1867 by colonial architect Charles Tiffin and later dedicated to Walter Hill, the old Curator’s Cottage (1905) which is now a kiosk, the old bear pit shelter (1905) from the days up until 1958 of the park’s zoo and the old band pavilion (1878).

-Brisbane Botanic Gardens, CBD
+Gardens and grass inside Brisbane Botanic Gardens, CBD

 Plantings from Walter Hill’s 19th century include the iconic bunya pine and fig avenues, Fern Island, the 1858 planted macadamia and tamarind trees and 1862 planted dragon trees, all believed to have been amongst the first of their species to arrive on our shores.